Ends in

 https://media.tutorialsdojo.com/google_cloud_storage_object_viewer_service_account.PNG

 The option that says: Upon creating the GKE cluster, set the Access Scopes setting under Node Security to Allow Full Access to all Cloud APIs is incorrect because this does not give permissions to access Container Registry images on a different project.
-GKE nodes by default are configured with appropriate permissions to push or pull images from a Container Registry storage bucket but only on the same project.
+GKE nodes, by default, are configured with appropriate permissions to push or pull images from an Artifact Registry storage bucket but only on the same project.

 The option that says: Generate a P12 key for a new service account.
-Use the generated key as an imagePullSecrets in Kubernetes to access the private registry is incorrect because it is not possible to authenticate using P12 keys in GCR.
-Rather, you can use JSON keys, access tokens, standalone and gcloud credential helpers.
-Using these authentication methods are best for accessing GCR images from a non-GKE environment.
+Use the generated key as an imagePullSecrets in Kubernetes to access the private registry is incorrect because it is not possible to authenticate using P12 keys in the Artifact Registry.
+Rather, you can use JSON keys, access tokens, standalone, and gcloud credential helpers.
+Using these authentication methods are best for accessing Artifact Registry images from a non-GKE environment.

-The option that says: In the Google Cloud Storage, configure the ACLs on each container image stored and provide read-write access to the service account used by the GKE nodes is incorrect because GCR ignores ACL permissions set on individual objects therefore, this is not a suitable solution.
-Instead, you have to assign the Storage Object Viewer IAM role to the service account used by the GKE nodes.
+The option that says: In the Google Cloud Storage, configure the ACLs on each container image stored and provide read-write access to the service account used by the GKE nodes is incorrect because Artifact Registry does not use Cloud Storage ACLs for access control.
+Instead, it relies on IAM roles set at the repository level to control permissions for container images.
+Assigning the Storage Object Viewer or Artifact Registry Reader IAM role to the service account used by the GKE nodes is the proper way to provide secure access to the images stored in the Artifact Registry.

 References: